Menu Menu

 Its authors believe these plants could hold the secrets to future medical treatments, sustainable fuels, or solutions to ecological crises.
 But at the current rate of discovery, many will disappear before science even realises they exist.

-In an era marked by climate change and rampant deforestation, the race to catalog these plants is not just a matter of scientific curiosity, but of global urgency.
+That said, climate change and rampant deforestation have accelerated the race to catalog these plants is not just a matter of scientific curiosity, but of global urgency.

 Amazon.com: (24x36) Laminated Plant Kingdom Educational Science Chart Poster: Prints: Posters & Prints

-Botanical discoveries may sound like relics of a bygone era, but researchers are still uncovering dozens of new plant species every year.
+The discovery of totally new plant species may seem impossible today, but the truth is, researchers are still uncovering dozens of new plant species every year.

 From the palm in Borneo that flowers underground to the orchid thriving parasitically on other plants in Madagascar, the strangeness of these species illustrate how little we know about Earth’s natural secrets.

-The study, published in New Phytologist, emphasises the vast scale of undiscovered flora and pinpoints the regions of the world where botanists should focus their attention.
+Published in New Phytologist, the study spotlights undiscovered flora and pinpoints the regions of the world where botanists should focus their attention.
 The majority of these ‘dark spots’ are in Asia, with key areas in Sumatra, the eastern Himalayas, and Vietnam.

-South America and Africa also host botanical treasures, particularly in Colombia, Peru, Madagascar, and South Africa.
-Most of these regions overlap with biodiversity ‘hotspots’ – areas recognised for their rich, yet fragile, ecosystems.
+South America and Africa also host such treasures, particularly in Colombia, Peru, Madagascar, and South Africa.
+Most of these regions overlap with biodiversity ‘hotspots’ – areas recognised for their rich, but increasingly fragile ecosystems.

 Plants form the foundation of countless ecosystems, and their extinction threatens not only the species that depend on them but the balance of nature itself.
 Many of these undiscovered plants may also contain medicinal properties or provide the basis for new sustainable technologies.